 “As a result, six years after those reforms, [the APD] killed more people at a higher rate.
 So there can be no day-to-day control of the police department by Eden, Huntsman, any of the deputy chiefs, or [Mayor] Berry, but the DOJ won’t go that far,” Correia told Truthout.

 That’s the point behind the growing protest movement, which hopes to pressure federal officials to make the leap from investigating use-of-force encounters to investigating APD leadership.

 “Until we understand the kind of connection between the kind of corruption going on at the highest levels of the police department and how that cascades down and produces a use-of-force culture, we’re never going to root this out.
 This is not just that we have bad cops, poorly trained and badly led; it’s that we have a corrupt police department that produces these outcomes,” Correia said.

 The DOJ’s report doesn’t tell the whole story, and it’s the silence on many aspects of this corruption that is standing in the way of accountability for Albuquerquens who’ve lost relatives and friends to police violence over the years.
 It’s these aspects the DOJ must acknowledge as it moves into the consent decree phase, which will work on a much longer time frame — as residents may continue to be killed by APD officers in the interim.

 “The DOJ is like a freight train; once it gets going, it takes a whole lot to get it to stop or change direction,” Grover said.
 It’s why it remains crucial the train takes off in the right direction, he emphasized.

-Correia concurred: “If we’re just satisfied with the DOJ report and the consent decree we’re not going to get anywhere.
-We’re going to find ourselves 10 years from now saying the same things we’re saying now because every 10 years we do that in Albuquerque.”
+Correia concurred.
+“If we’re just satisfied with the DOJ report and the consent decree, we’re not going to get anywhere.
+We’re going to find ourselves 10 years from now saying the same things we’re saying now because every 10 years we do that in Albuquerque,” he said.